pawmint/pawmint.github.io/_posts/2015-06-23-managing-our-activities.md

 Of course you don't always need to be that formal, you can shortcut many steps, depending on your needs.

+The columns `Projects & Partnership`, `Long-term` and `Retrospective` are a bit special:

+* `Projects & Partnership` helps us keep tracks of who we are working for.
+* `Long-term` is for discussion that are persistent over weeks or months, with sometimes actionable stuffs coming out of it.
+* `Retrospective` should be done each week, by commenting on your card.

 ## Labels

 1. Deployments